abhi-parekh/gym/README.rst

 On Ubuntu 16.04 and 18.04:

 .. code:: shell

-    apt-get install -y libglu1-mesa-dev libgl1-mesa-dev libosmesa6-dev xvfb ffmpeg curl patchelf libglfw3 libglfw3-dev cmake zlib1g zlib1g-dev swig
+    apt-get install -y libglu1-mesa-dev libgl1-mesa-dev libosmesa6-dev xvfb ffmpeg curl patchelf libglfw3 libglfw3-dev

 MuJoCo has a proprietary dependency we can't set up for you.
 Follow the
 `instructions <https://github.com/openai/mujoco-py#obtaining-the-binaries-and-license-key>`_
 in the ``mujoco-py`` package for help.
-Note that we currently do not support MuJoCo 2.0 and above, so you will need to install a version of mujoco-py which is built for a lower version of MuJoCo like MuJoCo 1.5 (example - ``mujoco-py-1.50.1.0``).
 As an alternative to ``mujoco-py``, consider `PyBullet <https://github.com/openai/gym/blob/master/docs/environments.md#pybullet-robotics-environments>`_ which uses the open source Bullet physics engine and has no license requirement.

 Once you're ready to install everything, run ``pip install -e '.[all]'`` (or ``pip install 'gym[all]'``).